 - salt and pepper taste

 Keeping the tofu in one piece, pat it dry with paper towels.
-Then cut it into 2 thinner chunks (see image above.)
+Then cut it into 2 smaller chunks (see image above.)
 Use a vegetable peeler to make super thin "noodles" out of the chunks.
 Set aside.
 (There will likely be pieces at the end that are too small to peel -- you can just cut that into thin slices.)

 Coat the bottom of a large sauté pan with the oil.
-Add the onion and garlic and cook over medium-high, stirring often, heat until the onion is soft and becoming golden, about 10 minutes.
+Add the onion and garlic and cook over medium-high, stirring often, cook until the onion is soft and becoming golden, about 10 minutes.

 Peel the carrots, and then continue to peel them until you have as many noodles/ribbons as possible.
 Then add the carrots and broccoli to the pan, and cook just until tender, about 6 minutes.

 Then gently stir in the pepper, mint leaves, and the tofu noodles.
 Some of the noodles will tear, and that's okay.